adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-2.md

 ### 4.4 Acceptance Test (Integration Test)
 - `When` test against the features
-- `Verify` API outputs and Web the visual change
+- `Verify` API outputs and the visual change of FE Terminals
 - Give you `confidence` on part of logics, part of database query, part of cache and usability

 ## Reference